gurrier/localvolts/README.md

 4. Select the integration category.
 5. Click the "ADD" button.

-Now you can browse for and install Localvolts in Home Assistant using HACS
+Either way, once added you can browse for and install Localvolts in Home Assistant using HACS

 # A setup dialog will appear to allow you to configure the three settings below (no longer necessary to edit configuration.yaml).